2023–24 Notre Dame Fighting Irish women's basketball team: Previous season

 The Fighting Irish finished the season 27–6 overall and 15–3 in ACC play, to finish as conference champions.
-This was their seventh regular season championship, and first since 2018–19.
-As the first seed in the ACC tournament, they defeated eighth seed NC State in the Quarterfinals before they would lose to fourth seed Louisville in the Semifinals.
-They received and at-large bid to the NCAA tournament and were the third seed in the Greenville 1 Region.
-They defeated fourteenth seed Southern Utah in the First Round and eleventh seed Mississippi State in the Second Round before losing to second seed Maryland in the Sweet Sixteen to end their season.
+This was their seventh regular season championship, and their first since 2018–19.
+As the first seed in the ACC tournament, they defeated eighth seed NC State in the quarterfinals before they lost to fourth seed Louisville in the semifinals.
+They received an at-large bid to the NCAA tournament and were the third seed in the Greenville 1 Region.
+They defeated fourteenth seed Southern Utah in the first round and eleventh seed Mississippi State in the second round before losing to second seed Maryland in the Sweet Sixteen to end their season.
 Their postseason performance was heavily impacted by an injury to Olivia Miles, who was an All-ACC First Team selection.